 Takes notes, these rental truck tips could save you time and money.

 Start your search by getting quotes online.
 Rental rates are typically quoted lower online than over the phone.

 Take advantage of price matching

-Most of the time companies will beat or match their competitor’s quote to earn your business
+Most of the time, companies will beat or match their competitor’s quotes to earn your business

 Avoid peak moving times

 Avoid renting on weekends, holidays, and at the beginning/end of the month if possible.
 Prices tend to be lower mid-week and mid-month when demand is lower.

 You should book two weeks in advance, but make sure to call the day before to ensure your truck is still available.

 It’s unlikely that your regular auto insurance will cover rental truck accidents.
 All companies offer affordable and decent insurance options.

 Rates can fluctuate based on demand, so get quotes from all three companies.